 What Is a Cerebral Palsy Lawsuit?

-Medical professionals are trained to be able to safely deliver babies and navigate emergency situations during childbirth.
-Mistakes made during birth that cause harm to the baby may be considered medical negligence or malpractice.
+Obstetricians and other medical professionals are trained to safely deliver babies and navigate emergencies during the birthing process.
+Mistakes that cause harm to the mother or baby may be considered medical malpractice.

-If your child developed cerebral palsy due to medical malpractice, you may be able to file a lawsuit.
-Cerebral palsy claims seek financial compensation from negligent doctors and other medical professionals who caused the baby’s condition.
+If your child developed cerebral palsy due to a medical error, you may be able to file a cerebral palsy malpractice lawsuit and seek financial compensation from the health care providers responsible.

 Who Can File a Cerebral Palsy Lawsuit?

 Parents or guardians of children who developed cerebral palsy as a result of a medical error before, during, or shortly after childbirth may be able to file a cerebral palsy lawsuit.

 Some examples of medical malpractice that can cause cerebral palsy include:

 - Delaying a necessary cesarean section (C-section) or not performing one at all